 Georgia Quit Claim Deed Form

-A major benefit of the quit claim deed is that it can be used quickly and without the need of a third party (such as an attorney) to draft it.
+A benefit of the quit claim deed is that it can be used quickly and without the need of a third party (such as an attorney) to draft it.
 Common uses of the deed are 1) transferring property to children, 2) fixing an issue with the current deed, or 3) removing a former spouse from a property’s title following a divorce.
 Once the form has been filled out, the grantor will need to wait to sign until they are alongside a notary public AND two witnesses, who will view the grantor physically sign the document for verification.
 Once signed, the grantor can then bring the deed to their local county clerk for formal recording.

 Laws